March 26, 2025

 Many major mining operations are currently facing challenges due to declining zircon grades in their deposits.
 This decline makes extraction increasingly difficult and costly, resulting in a limited new supply coming online.
 Furthermore, existing projects are grappling with both technical and geopolitical obstacles.

 Geopolitical risks have also played a significant role in this situation.
 Trade restrictions and violence in key mining regions, particularly in South Africa, have disrupted zircon production and contributed to rising prices.
-Major producers like Iluka Resources and Rio Tinto have experienced difficulties that have further tightened the supply.
+Major producers such as Iluka Resources and Rio Tinto have faced difficulties that have further tightened supply.

 On the horizon, however, are emerging sources of zircon production.
 Countries such as Pakistan, Mozambique, and Nigeria are expected to play a more prominent role as demand continues to rise.
 Additionally, the upcoming zircon mining auction in Ukraine presents another potential development that could impact supply.
-Ukraine’s state-owned zircon mining firm, UMCC, has a supply advantage due to its proximity to European markets, which could help alleviate some of the pressures in the market.
+Ukraine’s state-owned zircon mining firm, UMCC, has a supply advantage due to its proximity to European markets, which could help alleviate some market pressures.

 Price Dynamics

 Zircon prices are highly cyclical, experiencing significant fluctuations in response to market demand, supply constraints, and production disruptions.
-In recent years, rising demand from industries such as ceramics, refractories, and renewable energy has led to increased prices.
+In recent years, rising demand from industries such as ceramics, refractories, and renewable energy has driven up prices.
 Notably, zirconium silicate prices rose to $2,318–2,395 per ton in 2023, the highest levels in eight years.

 In response to tightening supply, major producers have raised prices, including Iluka Resources, Kenmare Resources, and PYX Resources.
 The price increase reflects limited supply, especially in premium grades of zircon, which are essential for high-end applications like fused zirconia.